 A. Community vision:

-The citizens of Thurston County recognize the multiple public benefits of public and private forest land, including economic benefits, wildlife habitat, scenic resources, and recreational opportunities.
+The Thurston County community recognizes the multiple public benefits of public and private forest land, including economic benefits, wildlife habitat, scenic resources, and recreational opportunities.
 Supporting economically viable forest land slows the conversion of rural areas to other non-resource uses and supports a rural economy of both large and small forestry operations.
-The community wishes to avoid discouraging forestry by avoiding regulations that place an undue burden on forest landowners, while recognizing the responsibility of forest landowners to be good stewards of the County’s forests and other environmental resources.
+The community wishes to encourage forestry by avoiding regulations that place an undue burden on forest landowners, while recognizing the responsibility of forest landowners to be good stewards of the county’s forests and other environmental resources.

 B. Background:

-Forest lands are a paramount economic resource for Thurston County and the State of Washington.
+Forest lands are an important economic resource for Thurston County and the State of Washington.
 This valuable resource must be conserved and protected to ensure timber and forest production into the future.
 It is the State's policy to encourage forestry and restocking of forests (RCW 84.33.010).
-Good forestry management and environmental stewardship has many benefits, including:
+Good forestry management and environmental stewardship has many benefits, including improved water and air quality, carbon sequestration, reduced soil erosion, protection from storm and flood damage, biodiversity and wildlife habitat, and scenic and recreational open spaces.